 - Litigation - When a government or industry-based investigation escalates to litigation or a company faces a class action, Kelley Drye's Privacy and Information Security practice has both the subject matter expertise and deep litigation experience needed to develop a robust and cost-effective defense strategy.

-As the rules governing privacy and data security change and expand, our Privacy and Information Security lawyers work closely with other members of the firm, including the Advertising and Marketing, Telecommunications, and Government Relations and Public Policy practice groups, to stay ahead of new developments and assist clients in seizing opportunities and protecting against new risks.
+As the rules governing privacy and data security change and expand, our Privacy and Information Security lawyers work closely with other members of the firm, including the Advertising and Marketing, Communications, and Government Relations and Public Policy practice groups, to stay ahead of new developments and assist clients in seizing opportunities and protecting against new risks.

 Our attorneys work with clients in a range of industries, including the following areas in which we have extensive expertise: